 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
-The Vengeance of a Lowly on a Mighty is pernicious (or, so in the new edition of 1825, Powerless rage destroys itself).
+The Vengeance of a Lowly on a Mighty is pernicious (or, so in the new edition of 1825, Impotent Wrath causes One’s Own Doom).
 Travelling through Europe on an educational trip an elephant inadvertently hurt a pert little fox whereupon its whole tribe considered to punish the colossus.
-But shortly “the army was pulverized”.
-Etching + engraving.
+But quite soon “the army was pulverized”.
+Etching with engraving.
 (1744.)
 Inscribed: J. E. Ridinger inv. sculp. et excud., otherwise as above in German, French, and Latin.
 13¼ × 9⅞ in (33.6 × 25.1 cm).

 Thienemann + Schwarz 771; Metzner-Raabe, Illustr.
 Fabelbuch, 1998, vol. II (Bodemann), 123.I. – Sheet 7 of the intellectually as optically exceedingly charming “Instructive Fables from the Animal Kingdom for Improvement of the Manners and especially for the Instruction of the Youth”.